 - jasmine rice cooked according to package directions

 Reduce heat to medium and add green pepper and eggplant.
-Cook for several minutes, then add the tamari, honey, ground ginger, and red pepper flakes.
+Cook for several minutes, then add the tamari, maple syrup or honey, ground ginger, and red pepper flakes.

 Have you tried mini eggplants?
 What’s your favorite way to enjoy them?